pwndoc-ng/pwndoc-ng/docs/vulnerabilities.md

 - In the right column only Vulnerabilities having French language AND no English language are displayed

 The language details from the Vulnerability of the right column will be moved to the Vulnerability of the left column.
 So this is *CVSS*, *references*, *etc* of the left column that will be kept.

+### Automatic merge
+If you have a long list of vulnerabilities in two different languages and want them merged, it is possible to do so by using a script in Selenium.

+If you are using the spreadsheet from https://github.com/JulianGR/OWASP_WSTG_ASVS and want english and spanish vulnerabilites automatically merged, use the included `automatic_merge.side` Selenium script.

 ## Validate